 If you are experiencing difficulties with your finances, we are here for you!
 To help farmers and ranchers withstand a loss of income and other business interruptions, we offer the following types of support:

 Flexible Payment Plans and Deferment: We can defer loan payments and restructure existing loans.
 It is especially important to call your loan representative if you think you will have difficulty making your next loan payment.

-Emergency Loans: Farmers and ranchers experiencing financial hardship because of COVID-19 may be eligible for loans of up to $20,000 at 0% interest, with no payments required for two years.
+Emergency Loans: Farmers and ranchers experiencing financial hardship because of COVID-19 may be eligible for loans of up to $20,000 at 0% interest, with no payments required for six months.
 Eligibility is largely based on repayment history and pre-COVID-19 income.
 Current and former borrowers will be prioritized.
 New borrowers are also eligible and encouraged to apply.
 Reach out to your loan representative for more details, or complete our loan inquiry form.
 This program may be expanded or modified as we learn more about the impacts you are experiencing.

 Standard Lending to Continue: FarmLink will continue to offer operating, equipment/infrastructure, land purchase and land refinance loans to farmers and ranchers who cannot access conventional financing.